Saint Leibowitz and the Wild Horse Woman: Plot summary

 The main character of the novel is Brother Blacktooth "Nimmy" St. George, a monk at Leibowitz Abbey located in the desert north of modern day Santa Fe, New Mexico.
 Brother Blacktooth, born a Grasshopper Nomad but having run away and joined the monastery in his youth, is fluent in many languages including the three Nomadic dialects and Churchspeak.
 Unsatisfied with his job as a translator of ancient texts, and haunted by his roots as a Nomad, Blacktooth becomes increasingly restless.
 He feels pulled between the two societies: that of the church, and that of the wanderer.
 He still possesses a Nomad Spirituality believing he has seen the Wild Horse Woman and holds Saint Leibowitz as his favourite Saint after the Holy Virgin.
 Blacktooth wishes to be released from his monastic vows.
 The Abbot of Leibowitz, Jarad, insists on using Blacktooth's unique linguistic skills to build a collection of Nomad language texts to help bring the Nomads to civilisation.
 Visiting Cardinal Elia Brownpony (called the Red Deacon since he was never ordained as a priest) decides to enlist Nimmy's services.
-Brownpony requires a translator in his travels in order to deal diplomatically with the unruly Nomad hordes who occupy the Great Plains; the WildDogs, Grasshoppers and Jackrabbits.
+Brownpony requires a translator in his travels in order to deal diplomatically with the unruly Nomad hordes who occupy the Great Plains: the WildDogs, the Grasshoppers, and the Jackrabbits.
 During the conquest of Hannegan II the Jackrabbit horde was subdued along with a minority of Grasshopper clans, having since been forced to settle as farmers and abandon their nomadic ways.
 Blacktooth was born into one of these subjugated Grasshopper farmer families who settled near Danfer (Denver, Colorado).
-Since the time of the Hannegan's conquest there has been no Lord of the Three Hordes, or "Qaesach dri Vordar" in nomadic.
+Since the time of the Hannegan's conquest there has been no Lord of the Three Hordes, or "Qaesach dri Vordar" in Nomadic.

-Brownpony and Nimmy set off to return to Valana (where Brownpony runs the Secretariat of Extraordinary Ecclesiastical Concerns or SEEC) along with Brownpony's other servants: Wooshin (aka "Axe"), a mysterious warrior from the Orient, Chur Hongan Osle (aka "Holy Madness"), his Nomadic driver, and Father Ombroz e'Laiden, a disgraced priest and missionary to the nomads.
+Brownpony and Nimmy set off to return to Valana (where Brownpony runs the Secretariat of Extraordinary Ecclesiastical Concerns, or SEEC) along with Brownpony's other servants: Wooshin (aka "Axe"), a mysterious warrior from the Orient, Chur Hongan Osle (aka "Holy Madness"), his Nomadic driver, and Father Ombroz e'Laiden, a disgraced priest and missionary to the Nomads.
 Soon afterward, the reigning Pope Linus VII dies.
 A conclave of cardinals is called in Valana to elect a new one.
-The Church had been exiled from the holy city of New Rome (modern day St Louis, Missouri) in previous decades because of an invasion by the Emperor (or "Hannegan") of Texark.
-As a result, all papal affairs were conducted in the city of Valana (modern day Colorado Springs), beyond the reach of the Texark empire.
+The Church had been exiled from the holy city of New Rome (modern day St. Louis, Missouri) in previous decades because of an invasion by the Emperor (or "Hannegan") of Texark.
+As a result, all papal affairs were conducted in the city of Valana (present day Colorado Springs), beyond the reach of the Texark empire.